 That last item is particularly important in the winter.
 Espresso of all kinds is a very small drink, so keeping the temperature warm in the winter is a challenge.
 In other words, it cools fast.
 I would normally recommend small cups like those pictured in Jeremy Yap’s picture, filled with hot water to keep the cup warm.

 You can watch the video to see how it’s done by coffee expert Mike Phillips.
 Hell teach you how to make espresso macchiato perfectly!

-Tips and tricks if you don’t have an espresso maker
+Tips and tricks on how to make espresso macchiato if you don’t have an espresso maker

 You can use a stovetop espresso maker or an Aeropress to get a decent espresso as an alternative.
 Steaming the milk might be done on a regular pan, with a thermometer and an Aerolatte to get a bit of froth.

 Or you could get this Secura electric automatic milk frother (pictured) from Amazon if you still want to practice how to make espresso macchiato.
 It’s quite an effective tool in the kitchen!